Reekomer/aafactory/README.md

 - [ ] Enable users to manage several avatars
 - [ ] Enable users to easily share avatar's setup with others
 - [ ] Add feature to let an avatar react to a Youtube video
+- [ ] Add microphone button for direct chat with Avatar